-The National Liberty Museum is now extending an open call to ARTISTS to submit artwork for our Spacelab Exhibit, July 6 – September 7, 2018.
+The National Liberty Museum is now extending an open call to ARTISTS to submit artwork for SPACELAB: An Interstellar Exhibit of Glass Art, July 6 – September 7, 2018.
 If you are an artist interested in participating, please read below.

 In the 1600s, Galileo’s telescope changed our view of the cosmos forever, thanks to the fundamental ingredient: glass.
 From lenses to windows to bifocals to lasers: Glass is continually being studied and researched for new possibilities.
 “Glass is a basic engineering material, and the materials you need to make glass are located on the Moon and other places,” says Dr. Richard (Rick) Weber, a NASA-funded researcher who heads up the Glass Products Division at Containerless Research Inc.